What You Need To Know About Fascia Treatments: Chinese medicine

 Introducing Fascia Treatments & Jennifer Mason

 Jennifer Mason, owner of Vitamin Chi, knows all about fascia, the care and feeding of.
 A licensed acupuncturist, Jennifer specializes in neck and shoulder pain and menopausal symptoms.
-So Gennev got ahold of her for a conversation about acupuncture, fascia, trigger points, and using Chinese remedies to bring our bodies back to health.
+So Gennev got ahold of her for a conversation about acupuncture for menopause, fascia, trigger points, and using Chinese remedies to bring our bodies back to health.

 1:19 We love the name “Vitamin Chi.”
 What is Vitamin Chi and what exactly do you do there?